 Professor of Animal and Nutritional Sciences

-Bob Taylor completed his B.A. and M.S. degrees from Carson-Newman College and Auburn University, respectively.
+Robert L. Taylor, Jr. completed his B.A. and M.S. degrees from Carson-Newman College and Auburn University, respectively.
 His Ph.
 D. studies were directed by Bruce Glick at Mississippi State University.
-He began his academic career in the Department of Animal and Nutritional Sciences at the University of New Hampshire.
-He rose through the faculty ranks and served for thirty years.
+He rose through the faculty ranks in the University of New Hampshire Department of Animal and Nutritional Sciences where he spent thirty years.
 Bob joined West Virginia University as Division Director and Professor of Animal and Nutritional Sciences where he served from 2014 to 2018.
 He is currently Professor of Immunology and Immunogenetics.
 Bob is a Fellow of the Poultry Science Association (PSA) as well as the current Editor-in-Chief for Poultry Science.
 He is a Life Member of the Virginia Chapter of 4-H All Stars.

 - Wilkinson, N. G., R. T. Kopulos, L. M. Yates, W. E. Briles, and R. L. Taylor, Jr. 2020.
 Major histocompatibility (B) complex recombinant R13 antibody response against bovine red blood cells.
 Poult.
 Sci.
 99:4804-4808 https://doi.org/10.1016/j.psj.2020.06.069

 - Council for Agricultural Science and Technology (CAST) [Long., J. H. Blackburn, A. Martin, F. Silversides, R. L. Taylor, Jr. and C. Youngs].
 2019.
 Protecting food animal gene pools for future generations—A paper in the series on The Need for Agricultural Innovation to Sustainably Feed the World by 2050.
 Issue Paper 65.
 CAST, Ames, Iowa. https://www.cast-science.org/publication/protecting-food-animal-gene-pools-for-future-generations/